Antennes Locales: Contraction and closure

 While it was the largest operator of local channels in the country, Hersant Média never managed to secure a truly dominant position nationwide.
 The network experienced a substantial setback when its TéléAlsace cable channel, a rare wholly owned entity, lost on the new DTT licence in the Strasbourg-Mulhouse market to rival Alsatic TV, which was led by a strong coalition of regional players including Les Dernières Nouvelles d'Alsace, L'Alsace, RC Strasbourg and SIG Basket.
 This forced the premature shutdown of TéléAlsace after less than two years of existence.

 Another market that eluded the group was Lyon where Le Progrès, ironically a former Robert Hersant publication, secured the DTT licence for its Télé Lyon Métropole channel at the expense of Philippe Hersant's project.

 Other markets the company targeted without success included Perpignan, Montpellier and Le Mans.

 In addition, the group never followed through on channels for which it had won licenses in the Champagne-Ardennes, Nice-Cannes and Toulon-Hyères markets.

 Ultimately, despite occasionally relying on recognized personalities to promote the venture, Hersant Média was not able to make it a money-making proposition.
-Harmstrung by a loss of advertising revenue incurred by the 2008 recession and free Internet competition for its paid classified magazines, the group ceded its portfolio of local channels to separate regional investors.
+Harmstrung by a loss of advertising revenue incurred by the 2008 financial crisis and the Great Recession and free Internet competition for its paid classified magazines, the group ceded its portfolio of local channels to separate regional investors.
 The last remaining Antennes Locales channel, Canal 32, was sold to its management in March 2011.
 The group lost more than 40 million Euros on the failed network.